 10. If the child restraint is installed in the front passenger seat, push the ignition switch to the ON position.
-The front passenger air bag status light have should illuminate.
-If this light is not illuminated, see "Front passenger air bag and status light" (P.1-39).
-Have the system checked.
+The front passenger air bag status light to the system checked.
 It is recommended you visit a NISSAN dealer for this service.